French sculpture: Prehistory

 The earliest undisputed examples of sculpture belong to the Aurignacian culture, which was located in Europe and southwest Asia and active at the beginning of the Upper Paleolithic.
 As well as producing some of the earliest known cave art, the people of this culture developed finely crafted stone tools, manufacturing pendants, bracelets, ivory beads, and bone-flutes, as well as three-dimensional figurines.

 Two of the largest prehistoric sculptures can be found at the Tuc d'Audobert caves in France, where around 12–17,000 years ago a sculptor used a spatula-like stone tool and fingers to model a pair of large bison in clay against a limestone rock.

 Human forms and animals were common in the early sculpture, often in the form of bas-relief.
 Figures expressed emotion, and were often distorted; the forms of women were often strangely obese.
 The Venus of Laussel is one of the earliest examples.
 With the beginning of the Mesolithic the amount of figurative sculpture diminished, and animals predominated, expressing mobility and vigor.
-In the later Mesolithic period, the sculpture became less realistic and turned toward abstract, ornamental deocrative forms, which continued through the Bronze Age and the Iron Age.
+In the later Mesolithic period, the sculpture became less realistic and turned toward abstract, ornamental decorative forms, which continued through the Bronze Age and the Iron Age.
 The arrival of the Celts, Ligures and Iberian peoples did not radically change the style.
 Human forms were usually carves simply as stylized silhouettes.
 On the coast of the Mediterranean, sculptors made friezes of warriors and various deities seated with their legs crossed.